dotnet/command-line-api/README.md

-Daily builds are available [here](https://dotnetfeed.blob.core.windows.net/dotnet-core/index.json).
+Daily builds are available if you add this feed to your nuget.config: https://dotnetfeed.blob.core.windows.net/dotnet-core/index.json.

 ## Contributing